revel/revel.github.io/modules/server-engine-newrelic.md

   labels:
     - topic-server-engine
 ---
-This module is the for [NewRelic](http://newrelic.com) it wraps the GO http server and inserts a filter to track each requests.
+This module is the for [NewRelic](http://newrelic.com) it wraps the Go http server and inserts a filter to track each requests.

 ###App.conf